abailoni/cellpose-training-gui/docs/spacem_annotator/training.md

 # Train cellpose
-At the moment it is not possible to directly train a new cellpose model (this feature will be added in future).
+At the moment it is not possible to directly train a new cellpose model from the graphical interface.

-In the meantime, you can either send your annotations to me (Alberto) or, if you are familiar with the cellpose training script, you can run it yourself.
+For the moment, you can either send your annotations to me (Alberto) or, if you are familiar with the cellpose training script, you can run it yourself.

 ## Manually training a new cellpose model